For dozens of years, I believed that I would enjoy beading, but I never found time to learn the art.

 I fell in love with beading immediately, and started taking a new class every month to learn the various styles of beading.
 That was when I was introduced to bead-weaving.

 Many people ask me how I can have the patience to bead-weave.
 For me, bead-weaving in not tedious; it is a work of art that unfolds in my hands from my imagination.
 I love this art!

-Bead-weaving connects me to an ancient line of creative women who used the same types of tools that I do today: needle, thread, beads.beaders.
+Bead-weaving connects me to an ancient line of creative women who used the same types of tools that I do today: needle, thread, beads.

-The tactile feel of the various types of beads, the multitude of colors and combinations, and the many styles of beading keep me always a student of this art.
-I am inspired my Native American, Russian, and American
+The tactile feel of the various types of beads, the multitude of colors and combinations, and the many styles of beading keep me a active student of this art.
+I am inspired my Native American, Russian, and American predecessors!

-You can special order any color or size of jewelry by contacting me on this website.
+You can special order any color or size of jewelry by contacting me by email on this website.
 More complicated pieces can take up to a week to complete.

 I put love and prayers into every piece I make!
-You will be wearing an unusual piece of art and jewelry!
+You will be wearing a unique piece of art and jewelry!